 On the day of his letter to Pehle, Kubovy also wrote to Lawrence S. Lesser, assistant executive director of the wrb, asking that if the Board does take a favorable view of his call for action against the extermination camp, without resort to aerial bombing, he be permitted to promote such a measure outside the corridors of the American administration as well.
 Kubovy proposed that the Board’s network of contacts be used to approach the Soviet, Polish, and Czechoslovak ambassadors to London and push for a ground attack against the camp.
 He pointed out that given the realities of 1944 and the censorship restrictions, he was unable to send a cable in this spirit to wjc delegates or others in London himself, and was therefore requesting the assistance of the War Refugee Board in conveying the request.
 In closing Kubovy stressed that he did not know whether the Board itself supported his call for action against the death camp, but in the event that his request was passed along, it should be clear that he was referring to a ground operation rather than aerial bombing.
 Kubovy wrote, “May I insist that if it is sent, it should stress the fact that we are opposed to bombing the camps for the reasons indicated in my letter to Mr. Pehle.”

 Kubovy’s papers reveal that he and his associates knew that the extermination process at Auschwitz was continuing, but they did not know the details.
 Eventually, an order issued by Hungarian leader Horthy Miklos put an end to the deportation of Hungarian Jews to Auschwitz, and the last convoy from Hungary reached Auschwitz in November 1944.
-During August, Jews were also continuing to arrive at Auschwitz from other parts of Europe, including its largest remaining ghetto, Lodz, where more than 60,000 Jews still resided.
-The first train from Lodz to Auschwitz arrived on August 15, 1944.
+During August, Jews were also continuing to arrive at Auschwitz from other parts of Europe, including its largest remaining ghetto, Łódź, where more than 60,000 Jews still resided.
+The first train from Łódź to Auschwitz arrived on August 15, 1944.

 Throughout the summer of 1944, Kubovy continuously urged leaders of the War Refugee Board to support a ground attack against the Auschwitz extermination camp.
 On August 24, 1944, he wrote once again to wrb Executive Director John Pehle, this time conveying an appeal by Ignacy Schwarzbart, a member of both the wjc and the Polish National Council in London, seeking to enlist the American administration in approaching the non-Jewish population in Poland, particularly the Polish underground, and urging them to support military action against Auschwitz.
 Kubovy added that the Red Army was still situated relatively far from the camp, which made the need for action by the Polish underground even more imperative.
 The possibility of an airstrike is not mentioned in the letter.
 It is evident from the letter that Kubovy supported a ground operation and was urging Pehle to inform him as soon as possible regarding any progress towards the launching of such an operation against the death camp.